10 Tips for Beginner Gardeners

 Let’s talk about each tip one by one so you can see just how to use things in the best way.

 Timing is very important when growing a garden.
 And the timing where I live will be different from the timing where you live.
-Planting in the wrong temperatures can keep your crops from growing.
-When determining when to plant, there are two things to consider, your zone and the planting guide for what you’re planting.
+Planting in the wrong temperatures can keep your crops from growing their best.
+When determining when to plant, there are two things to consider, your zone and the planting suggstions for what you’re planting.

 The Zone refers to the hardiness zone of various areas around the country.
 For instance, Zone 8 is in the southern part of the country, where it gets extremely hot in the summer but usually doesn’t see a lot of freezing temperatures in the winter, while Zone 5 is in the northern part of the country where below zero temperatures can be normal in the winter but summers are usually a little more comfortable.
 These temperature shifts can determine what will grow well in your area and what won’t.